alysogorov/Ricoh_Aficio_SP1XX_CUPS_driver/README.txt

 1.Print at resolution : tested at 600dpi(seem could work at 1200 dpi also, but not tested)

-2.print A4,A5,A6 papers(tested)
+2.print A4,A5,A6, Letter papers(tested)

 3.Features as: printing in direct, reverse page order, priniting odd/even pages provides CUPS itself, so it works automatically

--for debugging:
+-also driver can in debug mode:
 4.write rich dump to arbitrary file

 5.copy outcoming stream to some file for analysis(suitable if filter is